Rohit-Dixit27/training/rails/projects/recruitment/README.md

 --Layout
 -Just like with controller views, use yield to render the view inside the layout.
--You can also pass in a layout: 'layout_name' option to the render call inside the format block to specify different layouts for different formats
+-You can also pass in a layout: 'layout_name' option to the render call inside the format block to specify different layouts for different formats.

+--Adding attachments
+-Action Mailer makes it very easy to add attachments.
+-Pass the file name and content and Action Mailer and the Mail gem will automatically guess the mime_type, set the encoding, and create the attachments.